karan/oss.wtf/README.md

 1. I will only approve subdomains for webpages related to OSS projects.
 As such, your PR must include a link to a public repo for your project.

 1. I will allow most content.
-I will not allow anything illegal, hateful, hurtful, spammy etc. I have final say over what goes in.
+I will not allow anything illegal, hateful, hurtful, shady, spammy etc. I have final say over what goes in.

 1. I can remove your subdomain if you are being a jerk (to me, or to others).
 I do not owe you an explanation in that case.